-- Installed into studs provided around openings and movement joints, not just through sheathing. - Angled to drain moisture away from the timber frame, even after differential movement has occurred. - Installed at a minimum density of 4.4/m (a maximum of 375mm vertically with studs at 600mm centres and a maximum of 525mm vertically where studs are at 400mm centres).
-In accordance with BS 5268-6, closer centres may be required in exposed locations. - Installed at a maximum of 300mm centres vertically and 225mm horizontally around openings and movement joints. - Installed within 225mm of the head of a wall.
+- Installed into studs provided around openings and movement joints, not just through sheathing. - Angled to drain moisture away from the timber frame, even after differential movement has occurred. - Installed at a minimum density of 4.4/m2 (a maximum of 375mm vertically with studs at 600mm centres and a maximum of 525mm vertically where studs are at 400mm centres).
+Closer centres may be required in exposed locations. - Installed at a maximum of 300mm centres vertically and 225mm horizontally around openings and movement joints. - Installed within 225mm of the head of a wall. - Studs should be provided in the timber frame structure to provide support for wall ties at vertical movement joints in the masonry cladding.